erlichg/TVML-Kodi-Addons/README.md

 ##Kodi addons
 Still not all of Kodi API is implemented so some might fail.

-Most (simple) addons should work immediately (Simply place the unzipped kodi addon under the ~/.TVMLServer/addons
+Most addons should work immediately (Simply add them via the interface)

 ###How it works
 The main page of the app shows a grid view of all addons available.

-You can install new addons from the 'Install addons' tab.
+You can install new addons from the 'Settings -> Addons' tab.

 Once you select an addon, the server runs it with an empty string and returs the list back to the client.